sajeebchandradas/2048-React-CICD/README.md

 DevSecOps : Jenkins CI/CD Pipeline for Deploying the 2048 Game on Docker and Kubernetes with Full Observability & Metrics Archival using Amazon S3

-I recently built a complete DevSecOps + Observability pipeline to deploy the 2048 React game using Jenkins CI/CD, Docker, Kubernetes, Prometheus, Grafana, with integrated security scanning and long-term metrics storage using Amazon S3 — turning it into a production-style environment..
+I recently built a complete DevSecOps + Observability pipeline to deploy the 2048 React game using Jenkins CI/CD, Docker, Kubernetes, Prometheus, Grafana, with integrated security scanning and long-term metrics storage using Amazon S3 — turning it into a production-style environment.

 📘 Project Overview: